Total Pageviews

 "The researcher I mentioned, said the research team knew the painting was special.
 But why it was special came as a surprise."

 "And, of course," said Lupe. "you can say the same thing about The Circular Journey.
-You knew it was special but didn't realize why."
+You knew it was special but didn't realize why.
+Like the movie version of Wicked."

-"And now it makes perfect sense to me," I said.
+"I'm not sure I understand the Wicked reference but the rest makes perfect sense to me now," I said.
 "It's simply the Sustained Attentional Loop in action.
 When people read my blog, they have to keep reading whether they want to or not."

 "But why do you think that?" said Claudia.